Best daily deals

 A picture of the AirPods Pro earbud with the silicone sleeve removed to reveal the nozzle.

-The AirPods Pro (1st generation) silicone sleeve pops into a divot surrounding the nozzle, which ensures a more stable connection between the pieces.
+The AirPods Pro (first-generation) silicone sleeve pops into a divot surrounding the nozzle, ensuring a more stable connection between the pieces.

-On October 18, 2021, Apple announced the new AirPods (3rd generation), and with that, it quietly updated the charging case for the AirPods Pro.
+On October 18, 2021, Apple announced the new AirPods (3rd generation) and quietly updated the charging case for the AirPods Pro.
 Now, the AirPods Pro case is MagSafe compliant, so you can use it with the same MagSafe wireless charger as your iPhone 12 or later.

-The AirPods Pro is water-resistant and has an IPX4 rating to show for it.
-As far as the charging case goes, it’s relatively unchanged.
+The AirPods Pro is water-resistant and has an IPX4 rating.
+The charging case is relatively unchanged.
 It’s slightly beefier than the previous version, but not by much, and if you take the old case and turn it sideways, that should give you a rough idea of how big it is.
-If you want to go further in-depth, we cover that in a head-to-head with both versions of AirPods.
+If you want to go further in-depth, we compare both versions of AirPods.

 How do you control the AirPods Pro (1st generation)?